-Table 38: Responsibility matrix for response functions
+Table 38: Responsibility matrix for response --

-Action and (Who Should Take It) Requirements or Conditions to be met for the action can occur.
-Timeframe Before a Disaster Establish a disaster management structure to the village On-going level.
-(DDMC) establishment of ICS structure Develop disaster plans at all levels down to the village level.
-(DDMC) On-going Hold regular meetings on disaster management Quarterly including government, NGOs, and private sectors.
-Quarterly (DDMC) Continual training, including public awareness.
+Action and (Who Should Take It) Requirements or Timeframe Conditions to be met for the action can occur.
+Before a I Disaster Establish a disaster management structure to the village Links to State level and On-going level.
+(DDMC) establishment of ICS structure Develop disaster plans at all levels down to the village On-going level.
+(DDMC) Hold regular meetings on disaster management Quarterly including government, NGOs, and private sectors.
+(DDMC) Continual training, including public awareness.
 Involvement of GSDMA On-going (DDMA and Media Task Force) Check warning, communications and other systems On-going (DDMC), including the use of drills Warn ing · Hold Crisis Management Committee (Collector) Communications between On receipt of the Districts and with State warning.
 Control Room Mobilize task forces at all levels (District, Taluka, Communications systems As decided by village depending on disaster) (CMC, and procedures CMC.
 Telecommunications, Media Task Forces) Disseminate Information (CMC, Media Task Force) As decided.
 Mobilize resources to be positioned near vulnerable Telecommunications As decided. points depending on the type of disaster. systems, plans Establish alternate communications system As decided.
 (Telecommunications Task Force)

-Action and (Who Should Take It) Requirements or Conditions to be met for Timeframe the action can occur.
-Disaster Disaster Start Search, Rescue and Evacuation activities.
-(CMC) SAR Task Force operational Immediately Begin Collecting Information on the extent of damage and areas affected.
-(CMC) Assessment teams have communications and transport Started in 4 hours Start plan development and provide instructions on where Task Forces should go and what they should do.
-(CMC, Collector) Information on damage and areas affected Started in 4 hours Mobilize outside resources (CMC) Information on damage and needs Started in 5 hours Provide Public Information (CMC, Media Task Force) should be started in 6 hours 12 Hours Begin regular reporting on actions taken and status by Task Forces.
-(Task Forces) Operating communications system Started at 12 hours Reassess damage information, resources, needs and Started at 12 hours problem areas/activities.
+Action and (Who Should Take It) Requirements or Conditions to be met for the action can occur.
+Timeframe Disaster Start Search, Rescue and Evacuation activities.
+(CMC) SAR Task Force operational Immediately Begin Collecting Information on the extent of damage Assessment teams have Started in 4 hours and areas affected.
+(CMC) communications and transport Start plan development and provide instructions on Information on damage and Started in 4 hours where Task Forces should go and what they should do. areas affected (CMC, Collector) Mobilize outside resources (CMC) Information on damage and Started in 5 hours needs Provide Public Information (CMC, Media Task Force) should be started in 6 hours 12 He ours Begin regular reporting on actions taken and status by Operating communications Started at 12 hours Task Forces.
+(Task Forces) system Reassess damage information, resources, needs and Started at 12 hours problem areas/activities.
 (CMC) Begin rotation of staff (CMC) Start at 12 hours Establish regular liaison with State Control Room.
 Working communications Start at 12 hours systems Shift the focus of efforts to relief.
 (CMC) Open Restore key infrastructure (CMC through Public Works Before 48 hours and other Task Forces) 48 He ours Continue review and reassessment of operations Information on operations (CMC) Conduct broad damage assessment (CMC and Damage Assessment Task Force) Establish Temporary Rehabilitation Plan (CMC) Begin demobilization based on the situation.
 (CMC) Focus on creating a sense of normalcy.
-(CMC) Before 72 hours 72 He ours • Start Rehabilitation activities.
+(CMC) Before 72 hours 72 He ours Start Rehabilitation activities.
 (CMC) Plan Conduct a detailed survey of damage and needs.
 (CMC and Damage Assessment Task Force) Begin regular reporting on operations Information on operations As early as possible Restore all public and private sector services (CMC) As early as possible Lessons Learned meeting.
 (CMC and others) After 2 weeks Final Report/Case Study (CMC) After activities completed